Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Analyses of the AIB profiles

 \subsection{Implications on aliphatic hydrocarbon bonds in T Cha}

-{The 7.7 $\mu$m band was earlier explained observationally as the combination of the sub-features at $\sim$7.6 and $\sim$7.8 $\mu$m by \citep{Peeters+2002}, where the dominance of the bluer sub-feature produces a class $\mathcal{A}$ profile while class $\mathcal{B}$ results when the redder component outshines.
+The 7.7 $\mu$m band was previously explained through observations as the combination of the sub-features at $\sim$7.6 and $\sim$7.8 $\mu$m by \citep{Peeters+2002}, where the dominance of the bluer sub-feature produces a class $\mathcal{A}$ profile while class $\mathcal{B}$ results when the redder component outshines.
 Since an aliphatic sub-group shifts the purely aromatic vibrational modes to longer wavelengths, the observed shift of the 7.7 $\mu$m band peak from class $\mathcal{A}$ to B has been explained in terms of an aliphatic contribution to the pure C-C modes that generate the 7.7 $\mu$m PAH emission \citep{Sloan+2007, ShannonBoersma2019}.
-When the $\sim$7.8 $\mu$m sub-feature largely dominates the $\sim$7.6 $\mu$m sub-feature, the 7.7 $\mu$m band nearly merge with the 8.6 $\mu$m band and might generate a class $\mathcal{C}$ profile (e.g., \citealt{Sloan+2007}).}
+When the $\sim$7.8 $\mu$m sub-feature largely dominates the $\sim$7.6 $\mu$m sub-feature, the 7.7 $\mu$m band nearly merges with the 8.6 $\mu$m band and might generate a class $\mathcal{C}$ profile (e.g. \citealt{Sloan+2007}).

-{From our analyses, we propose that the components of the 8.1 $\mu$m profile at 7.58 and 7.89 $\mu$m represent specifically the class $\mathcal{A}$/B signatures of the 7.7 $\mu$m band, and may correspond to purely C-C modes.
+From our analyses, we propose that the components of the 8.1 $\mu$m profile at 7.586 and 7.89 $\mu$m specifically represent the class $\mathcal{A}$/$\mathcal{B}$ signatures of the 7.7 $\mu$m band and might correspond to purely C-C modes.
 The 8.65 $\mu$m component account for the well-known 8.6 $\mu$m C-H in-plane bending mode.
-The component at 8.14 $\mu$m may be interpreted as the link between the 7.7 and 8.6 $\mu$m that shapes the profile as a single feature within 7-9 $\mu$m.
-We hypothesize that the 8.14 $\mu$m feature collectively represents the emission from the aliphatic sub-groups attached to the PAHs in T Cha.}
+The component at 8.143 $\mu$m may be interpreted as the link between the 7.7 and 8.6 $\mu$m bands that shapes the profile as a single feature within 7-9 $\mu$m.
+We hypothesise that the 8.143 $\mu$m feature collectively represents the emission from the PAHs with the contribution from the aliphatic sub-groups.